mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.2/installing/index.md

 ## Add them to the package repository

-Having the address where the artifacts for the Edge-LB API server and Edge-LB pool repos are available, use the following command to add them to the universe package repository:
+Having the address where the artifacts for the Edge-LB API server and Edge-LB pool repos are available, use the following command to add them to the catalog package repository:

 ```bash